Strange Interlude (film): Plot

 World War I veteran Charlie Marsden (Ralph Morgan) returns from the war, hoping to see his secret crush Nina Leeds (Norma Shearer).
-He arrives to find her still at odds with her father (Henry B. Walthall), who stubbornly stood in the way of her dating Gordon (Robert Young) who recently died in the war.
+He arrives to find her still at odds with her father (Henry B. Walthall), who stubbornly stood in the way of her dating Gordon who recently died in the war.
 Nina honors Gordon's memory by becoming a nurse in a war veteran's hospital.
 Feeling the loss of the one she loved, Nina dates many men.
 Upon the later death of her father, Nina returns with Dr. Ned Darrell (Clark Gable) and Gordon's old buddy Sam Evans (Alexander Kirkland).
 Nina eventually marries Sam, hoping to have the life she once wanted with Gordon.
-After the nuptials, Sam's mother (May Robson) tells her that insanity runs in the family.
-Nina conceives a child by Ned, whom she secretly loves.
+After the nuptials, Sam's mother (May Robson) tells her that insanity runs in the family and consequently Sam and Nina should not have children.
+Wanting to have a baby, Nina conceives a child by Ned, whom she secretly loves.
 Ned, on the other hand, deserts her and moves to Europe.
 When a son is born, he is named Gordon after Nina's first love.
-Charlie knows who the father is, but the three of them vow to keep the secret of who is Gordon's biological father.
+Charlie suspects who the father is; Nina and Ned vow to keep the secret of the identity of Gordon's biological father.
 Years pass, bringing age and frailty to the friends and one-time lovers, and death to Sam, after a happy life.

-After Gordon reaches adulthood, he announces his pending nuptials to Madeline Arnold (Maureen O'Sullivan).
-During a confrontation between Gordon and Ned, Nina, cries out that Gordon has struck his father.
+After Gordon (Robert Young) reaches adulthood, he announces his pending nuptials to Madeline Arnold (Maureen O'Sullivan).
+Sam dies, and after the funeral there is a confrontation between Gordon and Ned.
+Nina cries out that Gordon has struck his father.
 Gordon assumes she is speaking metaphorically and apologizes.
 He says that he has always known that his mother and Ned were in love, but that they denied their passion.
 He tells them that they must marry, now, with his blessing.
 Wordlessly, Nina prevents Ned from speaking the truth.
 Gordon leaves the room, and Nina and Ned agree that they will not marry, because despite his words, Gordon would be disappointed.
 They wave farewell to Gordon's plane as it carries the young people to a happy life.
 Nina is tottering from exhaustion, but Ned steps away, leaving her alone.
 Then Charlie appears, bearing an armful of wilting roses.
 Nina sits down, leans against him and rests her head on his shoulder, and he whispers “God bless dear old Charlie who, passed beyond desire, has all the luck at last.”